psu13/mutable-hakyll/posts/turkey-cutlets.md

 7. White wine, capers, butter, garlic if you want.

-Put the flour on one plate and the bread-crumbs on another plate with the egg mixture in the middle.
+Put the flour on one plate and the bread crumbs on another plate with the egg mixture in the middle.
 What you are going to do is first dredge the cutlet in the flour so it's coated.
 Then run it through the egg mixture.
 The egg will stick to the flour.
 Then roll it around in the bread crumbs... and you get a nice evenly coated piece of meat.

-Here is the scheme:
+Here is the scheme for each pass:

 Heat a frying pan (carbon or stainless steel is the best for this) and put in a tablespoon or so of oil.